jyounker/niagara2022stories/content/contribute.md

 ---
 Want to get involved?
 Here are the ways you can contribute to the project:
 * Post your stories and pictures to Instagram with the [#Niagara2022Stories](https://instagram.com/explore/tags/niagara2022stories) hashtag, or with any of the hashtags on our [Data](/data) page.
-These posts will be automatically harvested and archived for posterity
+These posts will be automatically harvested and archived for posterity.
 * No social media?
 No problem!
 Post your content directly to our repository.